comfysage/artio.nvim/README.md

   opts = {
     preselect = true,
     bottom = true,
-    promptprefix = "",
+    shrink = true, -- whether the window should shrink to fit the matches promptprefix = "",
     pointer = "",
     use_icons = true, -- requires mini.icons